-TEMERITY AND TENACITY: THE EARLY DAYS OF THE JAMESTOWN AREA ADULT DAY CARE CENTER.
+TEMERITY AND TENACITY: THE EARLY DAYS OF JAMESTOWN AREA ADULT DAY SERVICES.

 Two words define the small group of hardy individuals who wanted to pursue Adult Day Care as a service for caregivers in the Chautauqua County community.
 They are temerity and tenacity.
 The former the dictionary defines as “unreasonable of foolhardy contempt of danger to opposition; rashness, recklessness.”
 The second, according to that same authority, denotes “stubbornness or persistence in adhering to something valued as an ideal or course of action.”